webmaster442/EngineerCalc/DynamicEvaluator/Doc.md

     The binary string to convert.
 Should only contain '0' and '1' characters and no prefix like 0b.

+# Bits

+Couns the number of bits needed to represent the given integer in binary form.

+`bits(number)`

+## Parameters

+* number

+    A number whose bit count is to be determined.
+If the number is zero, the function returns 1.
+For negative numbers, the function counts the bits in the absolute value and adds one additional bit for the sign.

 # ArcCos

 Returns the angle whose cosine is the specified number.